nbriq/Py_Forensics/README.md

 # Py_Forensics

-Python scripts inspired by "Learning Python for Foresnics"
+Python scripts inspired by "Learning Python for Forensics"